I’m Better Than You?

 This is where I come from, and what I went through, including all of the juicy details… and some of it ain’t pretty.

-Including how I grew up dirt poor, ended up as a pretty successful actor in Hollywood, and how I threw it all away and eventually created an 8 figure success called “The Rich Jerk”, and made tens of millions of dollars in the process.
-I guarantee you’ve never read anything like this…
+Including how I grew up dirt poor, ended up as a pretty successful actor in Hollywood, and how I threw it all away and eventually created an 8 figure online empire called “The Rich Jerk”, and made tens of millions of dollars in the process. (and then wasted it)

 This is as transparent as it gets…